-A Quick Guide to Galveston Island Beaches with Chevrolet… and How We Take 4 Kids Without Going Crazy!
+A Quick Guide to Galveston Island Beaches… and How We Take 4 Kids Without Going Crazy!

 Then a Houston mom told me about West Beach, parking on the sand, having all the gear you need (without hauling anything) and being home by early afternoon… and the beach trip suddenly seemed like a lot MORE FUN.
 And we have been going weekly for the last several summers!